 The museum shed 2004-2013

 This is an ongoing suite of etching begun in 2004.
-This series is about the importance of protecting a heritage that is told in the everyday objects stored almost carelessly in “museum sheds” on rural properties all over the country.
+This series is about the importance of protecting a heritage that is told in the everyday objects stored, almost carelessly, in “museum sheds” on rural properties all over the country.
+Please contact Christine directly to purchase any prints from this series.

 These etchings are more literal interpretations of the agricultural architecture that has become both symbol and icon for many Australians.
 In style, they relate directly to the paintings they are created alongside.
-There are very few of this series left.
+Because there are very few of this series left, it’s best to contact Christine directly if you are interested in any of these etchings.

 It was a long time before I saw the beauty in this peculiar plant that was changing the face of our landscape in the Goondiwindi of the early nineties.
 My friends in the industry would travel to the States and come back with artwork depicting the U.S. cotton industry – an industry that was as old as white settlement in Australia.
 I hadn’t seen anything that really enthused me about the subject until one day I saw a boll backlit by the afternoon sun.
 I had my muse.
 In the ten year time period between 1997 and 2006 I explored the subject more fully, but only through the etching medium: I have made very few cotton paintings.There are only a few etchings still available from that time.
 Contact us if you would like to see the other images from the suites.